-Unlike traditional Android devices, you’ll need to follow these steps below in order to boot the LG G6 into either the stock or a custom recovery mode.
+Unlike traditional Android devices, you’ll need to follow these steps below in order to boot the LG G6 and G6+ into the stock or a custom recovery mode.

 Yesterday I showed you how to boot the LG G6 into Fastboot Mode and how that required you to use an ADB command instead of using a combination of buttons during the boot cycle.
 Some previous LG devices have let you boot into Recovery Mode by holding down the Power and Volume Down buttons to power the device on.
 Then, when you see the LG logo you were supposed to let go of these buttons and then press and hold them down again.